 Most of the casinos are owned by commercial riverboat properties or gambling organizations.
 There is only one land-based casino in New Orleans owned by Harrah’s.
 There are also a handful of Native American casinos scattered throughout the state.

-FanDuel is not yet legal in Louisiana, but it is already partnered with major gambling organization Boyd Gaming.
+Yes.
+FanDuel is legal in Louisiana, partnered with major gambling organization Boyd Gaming.
 Boyd Gaming owns three of the riverboat casinos in the Pelican State.
-Therefore, you can expect FanDuel to be among the first sportsbooks to launch.
+FanDuel offers a No Sweat First Bet up to $1,000.